rizcrime/surplus/README.md

 # Appologize
-I am sorry i was forget to first commit. but i wil tell you honestly, that iss i was start being this project from 2022-18-06 13:00:00 upto today at first commit is released.
+I am sorry i was forget to first commit. but i wil tell you honestly, that is i was start being this project from 2022-18-06 13:00:00 upto today at first commit is released.
 Thank you :)
 # Documentation LARAVEL PROJECT
 ---------------------------- F.Y.I ----------------------------
 - The project is under LARAVEL Framework and SQL DBMS while Development